julianeugarten/julianeugarten/publications.md

 Marijn Koolen, Julia Neugarten, Peter Boot
 Article in the [Journal of Computational Literary Studies, 1.1](https://jcls.io/article/id/104/)

+### Peer-reviewed contributions to edited collections
+- *Computational Analysis: Fanfiction as Literary Reception* in *Research Methodologies in Literary Reception Studies*, forthcoming with John Benjamins.

 ### Peer-reviewed conference presentations

 - *Giddy Gods and Happy Heroes: Detecting Character-Emotions in Fanfiction about Greek Myth with Vector Space Models* (2025)